Welcome to West Liberty University’s Office of Accessibility Services!

 It is the student’s responsibility to get appropriate documentation.
-However, the ADA Coordinator, staff, faculty and many other resources are waiting to assist.
+However, the ADA Coordinator, staff, faculty and many other resources are available to assist.

 “Whose Responsibility Is It to Manage Accommodations Once They Have Been Put In Place?”

 It is the student’s responsibility to manage accommodations once they are in place.
-However, the ADA Coordinator, staff, faculty and many other resources are waiting to assist.
+However, the ADA Coordinator, staff, faculty and many other resources are available to assist.

 “What Kinds of Academic Accommodations Are Available?”

 Appropriate academic accommodations are determined on a case-by-case basis according to the documentation provided by the treating physician/clinician, the ADA Coordinator’s evaluation and an interview with the student.
 Some examples of academic accommodations are:

 - Assistance with note-taking

 - Recording lectures and membership to Learning Ally